Dynamics, data and reconstruction: Orbits

-In a similar manner we get a functor from the general category $\DSMO$ into the category $\DSMO_{\num, \text{Set}}$ of discrete-time set theoretic dynamics, measurements, and orbits :
+Note that both the horizontal rows in this diagram constitute two comma categories.
+We show later in Lemma \ref{lem:oh9d} in the Appendix that in any diagram of this pattern where vertical arrows connect two comma categories, there in induced functor between the comma categories.
+We call the induced functor $\Discretize_{\Delta t}$ the \emph{discretization} functor.
+Similarly we have

-We call this the \emph{discretization} functor.
-This functor converts any dynamical system on a general mathematical space, and adherent to a general structure of time, into a discrete-time set-theoretic dynamics.
+By a reuse of terminology we also call this a discretization functor.
+If the sampling interval $\Delta t$ is clear from context, it will be dropped from the subscript.
+It converts any dynamical system on a general mathematical space, and adherent to a general structure of time, into a discrete-time set-theoretic dynamics.
+Explicitly, this functor maps each $(\Omega, \Phi, \phi, \Xi)$ to $(j\Omega, j\paran{\Phi^{n \Delta t}}, j\phi, j\Xi)$, where $j\Xi = \{j\omega : \omega \in \Xi\}$.
 Here, the domain does not have any mathematical structure other than that of a loose set of points.
 This is in essence, the starting point of all data-driven numerical methods.

 This completes the description of yet another link in Diagram \eqref{eqn:outline:1}.
-We next define the category $\Seq$ and functor $\Obs$.
+We have provided a rigorous and categorical definition of dynamical systems, observed dynamical systems, and dynamical systems being observed along orbits.
+Note that none of the latter two constructs required the concept of points, sets or maps.
+They emerge as a category or collection of diagrams.
+The next items to build are the category $\Seq$ and functor $\Obs$.
+Before that, we examine some finer properties of topological concrete categories, as established in Assumption \ref{A:concrete}.